ellevargas/standalone-exercises/backbone-homework-design.md

 Once you've completed your review of the page, take some time to consider what Backbone Views, Models, and Collections you would need to create in order to build that page.
 You should write up an outline document with the following information:
 * Views
-  * List each View and what part(s) of the page it controls
+  * List each View and what part(s) of the page it controls Application - controls things like searches, menus, and adding cards Card List View - controls the main view of the page and handles organization of the cards Card View - controls detail modals on individual cards

-  * Explain the Views' hierarchial structure by showing which Views are nested in which other Views
+  * Explain the Views' hierarchial structure by showing which Views are nested in which other Views Card List View is in Application
+    Card List is in Card List View

 * Models
-  * List each Model and what data attributes it has
+  * List each Model and what data attributes it has Card - parent card, details for cards, comments

   * List which View(s) are associated with which Models
 * Collections
   * List each Collection and what Model it uses
+    Card List would use the Card model and display parent boards and potentially parent lists for card stacking

   * List which View(s) are associated with which Collections
 * Events
-  * List the DOM events that are handled by each View
+  * List the DOM events that are handled by each View Application would handle the click event for submitting a search Card would listen for a click event so it could show the details modal

   * List any custom events that view might trigger

+  Card would listen for a click on an image in card details to enlarge it?